 - Captain Patriotic: Her superhero identity evokes American patriotic fervor.

 - Character Development: Early issues of her solo series look bizarre to us now, as she's blatantly bratty, snotty, arrogant, a pain in the ass, and openly disrespectful to adults.

 - Clothes Make the Superman: Courtney's Cosmic Converter Belt gives her many abilities including Enhanced Strength, Speed, and Agility, Star Blasts, and Invulnerability.

 - Dark Secret: In the New 52, when she tries to disobey an order, Amanda Waller reveals that she knows who Stargirl's real father is and would have him answer for his actions if she doesn't comply.

 - Disappeared Dad: Courtney's biological father left when she was very young.

-- Flight: She wielded a Cosmic Staff that enabled her to fly.
+- Flight: She wields the Cosmic Staff that enables her to fly.